zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 Zeitgeist's AMM, the Rikiddo scoring rule, does not guarantee that for any market the sum of the prices of all outcome assets is approximately equal to 1 ZTG, or that the price of any outcome tokens remains below 1 ZTG.
-High prices are indicators of low liquidity, and vice versa.
+High prices are indicators of low liquidity or a volatile market.

 This creates opportunities for users to add or remove liquidity to profit from
 arbitrage: